qeaml/random/README.md

 ## waiter threads
 [*source*](waiter_threads.py)

-Simple threads which wrap functions ran after a delay from the thread's `.run()` being called.
-All arguments passed to `run` will be passed to the wrapped function.
+Simple threads which wrap functions ran after a delay from the thread's `.start()` being called.
+All arguments passed to `start` will be passed to the wrapped function.
 A function can be wrapped by using the thread's decorator `.wrap`.

 Example:
 ```py